vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugin/readme.md

   - config
 ---

-vuepress-theme-hope brings you many vuepress plugins.
+`vuepress-theme-hope` brings you many VuePress plugins.
 Some plugins are automatically enabled.
 If you don’t need them, you can disable them in themeConfig; some plugins will only be enabled if you configure them.

 <!-- more -->